tumaer/SciML/about.md

 ## Contributors

-Thanks to all contributors.
+Thanks to all contributors!
 Github names, if available.

+### Contributed content

+1. Armin Illerhaus - Notebooks on Windows

 ### Content fixes